 The Bachelor of Economics provides you with the analytical and quantitative skills required for an in-depth understanding of key economic principles.
-Commencing in 2016, this degree includes basic training in econometrics, macroeconomics, and microeconomics with an emphasis on practical policy.
+This degree includes basic training in econometrics, macroeconomics, and microeconomics with an emphasis on practical policy.

 Why choose this course?